 Safety Harbor Montessori Academy Re-Entry Plan| Phase II

-Please keep your child home if he/she shows signs of illness.
+Please keep your child at home if he/she shows signs of illness.
 It is essential that everyone cooperate in this manner to keep the spread of illness to a minimum.
-An ill child not only unnecessarily exposes his/her classmates to illness but also is more susceptible to additional illness.
-We realize that parents sometimes have very pressing schedules that make it difficult to keep children home from school, but alternate arrangements should be planned for since unexpected illnesses are an inevitable part of growing up.
+An ill child not only unnecessarily exposes his/her classmates to illness but also is more susceptible to additional illnesses.
+We realize that parents sometimes have very pressing schedules that make it difficult to keep children home from school, but alternate arrangements should be planned for in advance since unexpected illnesses are an inevitable part of childhood.
 The school is not permitted to keep sick children in our care.
-If your child becomes ill during a school day, you will be contacted so that you can pick him/her up as soon as possible.
-We have an isolation area set up in case a child needs a place to wait for parents to pick up.
+If your child becomes ill during the day, you will be contacted so that you can pick him/her up as soon as possible.

 Your child needs to stay home from school if he/she: